nerzh/everscale-client-swift/README.md

 #endif
 ```
-6. Add path to search for bridge headers ( path to Tonclient-Bridging-Header.h )
+4. Add path to search for bridge headers ( path to Tonclient-Bridging-Header.h )
 ![](https://user-images.githubusercontent.com/10519803/101163840-e736d480-363c-11eb-8ffe-022eec57a7ed.png)
-7. Add path to search for libraries ( path to directory withlibton_client.a )
+5. Add path to search for libraries ( path to directory withlibton_client.a )
 ![](https://user-images.githubusercontent.com/10519803/101163634-8c04e200-363c-11eb-8ad9-6eea755d05f4.png)
-8. Build ...
+6. Build project ...

 ## Tests
 ### If you use Xcode for Test